Neoen: Wind power

 In 2017, Neoen commissioned the first phase of its Hornsdale Wind Farm in Australia, with 99 wind turbines and a capacity of 316 MW.

 On 3 July 2020, Neoen announced the commissioning of its Hedet wind farm in Finland.
-The 81-MW farm will supply Google with green electricity for its data centre in Hamina.
+The 81-MW farm supplies Google with green electricity for its data centre in Hamina.

-In 2021, Neoen began construction on the Mutkalampi wind farm (404 MW) in Finland and the Kaban Green Power Hub (157 MW) in Australia.
-In December, it commissioned the Bulgana Green Power Hub (194 MW of wind power and 20 MW of battery storage), located in Australia.
+In 2021, Neoen began construction on the Kaban Green Power Hub (157 MW) and Goyder South Stage wind farm (412 MW) in Australia.